Apprenticeships in Northern Ireland is a work-based programme designed around the needs of employers

 Your training contractor will ensure that your apprentice is registered for the appropriate qualifications and supported appropriately to complete the requirements of the framework in full.

-There are around 70 Level 2 ApprenticeshipsNI frameworks and around 80 Level 3 ApprenticeshipsNI frameworks currently available.
+There are around 60 Level 2 ApprenticeshipsNI frameworks and around 60 Level 3 ApprenticeshipsNI frameworks currently available.

 If the apprenticeship you wish to offer is not included in the list of current frameworks linked to above, then it is unfortunately not currently available through the ApprenticeshipsNI programme.
-There may be further apprenticeships frameworks added in future.
+There may be further apprenticeships frameworks added in the future.

 The qualifications required will depend on the level of apprenticeship being followed.
-Some apprenticeships require, for example, General Certificate of Secondary Education (GCSEs) in order to be eligible to undertake the apprenticeship.
+Some apprenticeships require, for example, a General Certificate of Secondary Education (GCSEs) in order to be eligible to undertake the apprenticeship.

-It usually takes up to two years to complete one level and up to four years to complete the two levels at Levels 2 and 3 depending on their complexity; however they may be completed more quickly depending on the ability of the apprentice.
+It usually takes up to two years to complete one level and up to four years to complete the two levels at Levels 2 and 3 depending on their complexity; however, they may be completed more quickly depending on the ability of the apprentice.

-Higher Level Apprenticeships may vary depending on their complexity however they should take a minimum of two years to complete.
+Higher Level Apprenticeships may vary depending on their complexity however they should normally take a minimum of two years to complete.

 Framework provision is subject to confirmation.

-An incentive payment will be available for employers whose employees successfully complete the Level 2 and Level 3 Apprenticeship programmes
+An incentive payment will be available for employers whose employees successfully complete the Level 2 and Level 3 Apprenticeship programmes.

 An Employer Incentive Payment is also available to employers whose employees successfully complete their Level 2 and/or Level 3 Apprenticeship framework.
 Employers must contract apprentices to work at least 21 hours per week (to include day release for directed training) and are responsible for paying their apprentices at least the National Minimum Wage rate for apprentices.

-The Department for the Economy (DfE) will pay training provider costs for the 'off-the-job' training, however the employer should pay the apprentice for the contracted hours including the day that they are training.
+The Department for the Economy (DfE) will pay training provider costs for the 'off-the-job' training, however, the employer should pay the apprentice for the contracted hours including the day that they are training.

 Under the ApprenticeshipsNI programme an Employer Incentive Payment is available for employers whose apprentice successfully completes their full Level 2 or Level 3 apprenticeships framework.
-This incentive ranges from £250 to £1,500, depending on the complexity and level of the apprenticeship undertaken and the age of the apprentice on joining the programme.
+This incentive ranges from £558 to £1,674, depending on the complexity and level of the apprenticeship undertaken and the age of the apprentice on joining the programme.
 You will receive the payment upon the successful completion of your employee's apprenticeship framework.

 Your apprentice will earn a wage agreed between yourself and them.
 It is important to remember that the National Minimum Wage (NMW) Regulations apply and that there are specific rates for apprentices and for different age groups.

-Apprenticeships can help all types of businesses across a wide range of sectors harness fresh new talent
+Apprenticeships can help all types of businesses across a wide range of sectors harness fresh new talent.

 Apprenticeships can help all types of businesses across a wide range of sectors harness fresh new talent.
 They can help equip your workforce with the practical skills and qualifications that your organisation needs now and in the future and you will enjoy the benefits of having a loyal and motivated workforce that you have trained to meet your own specific business requirements.